Published September 2017

-With all the above tools and services, you have to research and test.
+You’ll have to research and test all the services and tools above.
 Not everything works for everyone.
-For example, socialmention.com didn’t find a thing on me…
+For example, socialmention.com didn’t find a thing on me.

 Which is odd, considering I’m referenced in at least 200 websites and have over 23 000 followers.

-A good rule is, try to use 2-3 sources.
+A good rule is to try and use 2-3 sources.

-Some companies decide to remove themselves entirely from the web.
-There are risks for being on social media and risks for not.
-It is my opinion, it is good to be found somewhere online… and it’s best you control the information that receives the most attention.
-That really sums up my theory on a good campaign.
+Some companies decide to remove themselves from the web entirely.
+There are risks with being on social media and risks for not.
+It is my opinion that it is good to be found somewhere online.
+It is best that you control the information that receives the most attention.
+That really sums up my theory of a good campaign.
 Make sure your voice is the loudest.

 So, what examples can I give you of companies that do well with ORM?

 This company uses their online channels for direct communication with their clients.
-Think about it.
-A telephone… sorry, a cell phone company… which is in the business of communication, spends its time and resources on social media responses… not calling their clients… which would be free for them to do by the way… instead, when there is drama, like August 2017, and data for thousands of clients go missing…. they respond on social media, fast, and effectively.
+Think about it, a telephone company…sorry, a cell phone company, which is in the communication business, spends its time and resources on social media responses.
+They don’t call their clients, which would be free for them to do by the way, instead, when there is drama, like August 2017 in which the data of thousands of people went missing, they responded on social media, fast and effectively.

 So, what sort of skillset could a company like Vodacom employ?
-I know this is the second article I am writing with reference to this company – but I am not victimizing, or deliberately focusing on them, just using them as an example.
-Also, in context of this article, I think it’s complimentary.
-So, part of a ORM team, you need to cover:
+I know this is the second article I am writing with reference to this company—I am not victimizing or deliberately focusing on them, I am just using them as an example—Also, in context of this article, I think it’s complimentary.
+So, part of an ORM team, you need to cover:

-So what happens when you have to challenge the online negative reputation of epic proportions – like Zimbabwe?
-Zimbabwe investor sentiment is so low, and that makes so much sense.
+So what happens when you have to challenge the online negative reputation of epic proportions, like Zimbabwe?
+Zimbabwe’s investor sentiment is so low, and that makes so much sense.
 I could not find a positive report online.
 Africa in general has reported to have a dropped investor sentiment of 13-14% in one year!

 Zimbabwe’s economy has essentially crashed.
 So, how do I help it?
 A plan of this magnitude would take 6-24 months to prepare.
-So, I am going to offer a summary … of a summary, with some bullet points.
+So, I am going to offer a summary…of a summary with some bullet points.

-The plan has to have a foundation of authenticity, originality, it needs to combat negative reviews, it needs to flood the market with positive reports, it needs to try to remove or replace (through more recent news) bad feedback, it has to have personal feedback, blogging share thousands of personal positive reviews, it has to be consistent, it has to be designed to survive years, it has to be honest, and not avoid dealing with the bad, but rather send attention and focus to the good.
+The plan has to have a foundation of authenticity and originality.
+It needs to combat negative reviews, it needs to flood the market with positive reports, it needs to try to remove or replace (through more recent news) bad feedback, it has to have personal feedback, blogging shares thousands of personal positive reviews, it has to be consistent, it has to be designed to survive years, it has to be honest and not avoid dealing with the bad, but rather send attention and focus to the good.

-My team would also need to be able to react quickly and politely, address criticism with factual responses supportive of a positive opinion.
+My team would also need to be able to react quickly and politely and address criticism with factual responses supportive of a positive opinion.

 Published September 2017